2016 Summer Olympics marketing: Slogan

 The official slogan for the 2016 Summer Olympics was "A New World" (Um Mundo Novo).
 It was chosen to highlight the commitment of the Games organisers towards world peace, a united world, a better place to live, as well as a legacy for future generations through the hosting of the Olympic Games.
-This motto was chosen on account of the fact that this edition was the first to be held in South America.
+This motto was chosen because this edition was the first to be held in South America.

 Look of the Games

 Mascots

 The official mascots of the 2016 Summer Olympics and Paralympics were unveiled on 24 November 2014.
-They were created by Sao Paulo-based animation company Birdo.
+They were created by São Paulo-based animation company Birdo.
 The Olympic mascot Vinicius, named after musician Vinicius de Moraes, represents Brazilian wildlife and carries design traits of cats, monkeys, and birds.
 According to their fictional backgrounds, the mascots "were both born from the joy of Brazilians after it was announced that Rio would host the Games."
 Brand director Beth Lula stated that the mascots were intended to reflect the diversity of Brazil's culture and people.
 The names of the mascots were determined by a public vote whose results were announced on 14 December 2014; the names, which reference the co-writers of the song "The Girl from Ipanema", won over two other sets of names, tallying 44 percent of 323,327 votes.
 At the Olympic wrestling events, coaches were given plush dolls of Vinicius to throw into the ring when they wished to challenge a referee's call.

 Video games

-Alongside with the Mario and Sonic series, Overwatch, a multiplayer first-person shooter game created by Blizzard Entertainment, ran a "Summer Games" event in August 2016 that ran concurrent with the 2016 Summer Olympics.
+Alongside with the Mario and Sonic series, Overwatch, a multiplayer first-person shooter game created by Blizzard Entertainment, ran an unofficial "Summer Games" event in August 2016 that ran concurrent with the 2016 Summer Olympics.
 The main event was a futuristic soccer game known as "Lúcioball", named for the playable hero Lúcio, who is depicted in the game's lore as a DJ and freedom fighter from Rio de Janeiro.
 Rio also serves as the location for the initial arena for Lúcioball, the Estádio das Rãs (Portuguese for "Stadium of Frogs", referencing Lúcio's logo).